 The inventory will be a growing inventory where we will continue to work with communities to identify and document living traditions, and add more intangible cultural heritage elements over time.

-As at October 2019, the inventory consists of research on 88 elements and more will be added progressively.
+As of October 2022, the Inventory consists of research on 102 elements, and more will be added progressively.

 Things to Note

 Not in order of importance: The purpose of the inventory is not to create hierarchies and/or to accord different levels of importance to the intangible cultural heritage elements featured, but to document and share information on these elements.
 It is also not the intention of the inventory to define or prescribe a formal or correct form of an intangible cultural heritage element as each element may vary and evolve over time.

 Emphasis on "living heritage": The emphasis for the safeguarding of intangible cultural heritage will be on our “living heritage” or the practices, customs and traditions that are still valued and practised by individuals, groups and communities today.
 Hence, the inventory will not include elements which are no longer existing or practised in Singapore.